hans/hans.github.com/index.md

 ### Recent personal news

+- [Canaan Breiss](https://www.cbreiss.com/) and I will be presenting two papers at the [Annual Meeting on Phonology](https://sites.google.com/berkeley.edu/amp2025/home?authuser=0) in the special *Deep Phonology* session.
+Say hi and check out our work bridging speech foundation models with central questions in phonology!
 - I joined the [Chang Lab][34] in September 2023.
 Excited to develop new methods and designs for studying the neural representation of linguistic structure!
 - We've just launched [LM Zoo][33], an open source repository of